-With the clocks going back, it is a sure sign that we should be making those essential winter checks on our car ready for winter driving.
+Here are seven winter motoring tips as, when the clocks going back, it’s a sign we should make some essential winter checks to get our cars ready for winter.

 At Motorline, in East Sussex, we often get those phone calls where people have been caught out, and it is much better not to take your car for granted and make sure it is safe and prepared for those cold morning starts and slippery roads.

 We thought we would put together a few tips which you can either run through yourself or, just phone us up and ask about our winter service checks.

 Yes, we know that this is something that has been recommended since the dawn of time, but it is worth following.
 If your oil is sludgy, or the level is low, your car will not run efficiently.
 Top it up, with the right type of oil for your vehicle of course, or drain and replace the oil.
 If you can’t do this, we can do a simple oil change for you and your car will reap the benefits.

 An easy thing to forget as you use your wipers more frequently in the winter.
 Spray and salt from the roads mean visibility is often impaired so always check your fluid and keep your washer jets free with a purpose-made screenwash that won’t freeze when temperatures drop.

 One thing that we all know is that our roads will be slippery.
 Make sure you have a good amount of tread on your tyres to keep you, and your family, safe while winter motoring.
 The recommended minimum depth is 3mm (which is almost twice the legal minimum of 1.6 mm).
 Consider also, if you have a job that means you need to be out at all times and, in all weathers, consider buying winter tyres to be on the safe side.